Mohammad-Taqi Shoushtari

-Mohammad-Taqi Shoushtari (محمد تقی شوشتری), also known as Sheikh-e-Shoushtari was an Iranian Twelver Shia scholar, who was born in 1903 in the city of Najaf, Iraq.
-Shoushtari's father (Mohammad Kazem Shushtari) is originally from Shoushtar and his mother was from Kerman.
-He was living in Najaf until the age of 7; afterwards came back to Shushtar.
+Mohammad-Taqi Shoushtari (محمد تقی شوشتری; 1903–19 May 1995), also known as Sheikh-e-Shoushtari, was an Iranian Twelver Shia scholar, who was born in 1903 in the city of Najaf, Iraq.
+Shoushtari's father (Mohammad Kazem Shushtari) was originally from Shushtar and his mother was from Kerman.
+He lived in Najaf until the age of 7, when he came back to Shushtar.

 Sheikh-Shoushtari has written diverse books, amongst of them is "Behja-al-Sabaqah Fi Sharh Nahj-al-Balaqah" in 14 volumes.
 He also has written the book of "Qamus-al-Rejal" which has been chosen as Iran's Book of the Year Awards in 1992.
-Mohammad-Taqi died on May 19, 1995 at the age of 95 in the city of Shoushtar.
+Mohammad-Taqi died on 19 May 1995 at the age of 95 in the city of Shoushtar.